ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 *partition_list_clause*

 The list that defines each list partition must comprise at least one value.
 A value in one list must not be present in any other list.

+*range_using_hash_partitioning*

+This clause specifies the range using the hash value corresponding to the partition key value.
+Partition key is specified as single column and range is specified by mod value of hash value divided by 1000.
+1000 is fixed value so it cannot be changed manually.
+It is a partitioning method that combines the advantage of hash partitioning, distributing the data evenly, and the advantage of range partitioning, allowing merging and splitting.

 *row_movement_clause*